Mailu/Website/_posts/2016-08-20-freeposte-12-out.md

 Please read the [Setup Guide](https://github.com/kaiyou/freeposte.io/wiki/Setup-Guide) if you plan on setting up a new mail server.
-Freeposte.io is free software, you are more than welcome to report issues, ask for features or enhancements, or event contribute your own modifications!
+Freeposte.io is free software, you are more than welcome to report issues, ask for features or enhancements, or contribute your own modifications!